cloudfoundry/uaa/README.md

 `LOGIN_SECRET` for the client secret that the app uses when it authenticates itself with the UAA.
 The Login app is registered by default in the UAA only if there are no active Spring profiles (so not at all in `vcap`).
-In the UAA you can find the registation in the `oauth-clients.xml` config file.
+In the UAA you can find the registration in the `oauth-clients.xml` config file.
 Here's a summary:

     id: login